ASTC Conference 2020

 The essentials of Australian Government style

-How the CSS hex color scheme really works
+CSS Colors Demystified: How the CSS hex colour scheme really works

 Virtually every technical writer and online author encounters CSS hex colours like #FFFFD0, #008080, or #4DB84A at some point.
 But how many of us really understand them?
-This fun and informative session explores the science behind optical colours, covers the hexadecimal numbering system used to describe them, and explains – finally! – how to use those funny-looking codes to get exactly the colours you need.
-Want to be smarter than most of your peers?
-Don't miss this session!
+In this fun and informative session, David Gash explored the science behind optical colours, covered the hexadecimal numbering system used to describe them, and explained – finally! – how to use those funny-looking codes to get exactly the colours you need.